2ndQuadrant/pg_stat_plans/README.rst

 --------------------------

 A variant of the regular pg_stat_plans view that summarises the statistics at the query granularity.
-Regular expression query text normalisation, with all of the attendant limitations is used.
+Regular expression query text normalization, with all of the attendant limitations is used.

 Most columns are essentially equivalent to and directly derived from a